rocklss/shopify_section/README.md

 To upload new seciton you need:

-1/ Copy codes
+1/ Go to http://shopify.com/admin/themes -> Actions -> Edit code

-2/ Create new section
+2/ Click Add a new section -> enter section's name -> click Create section

-3/ Paste the copied codes
+3/ Paste the codes and enjoy !

-Or you can read the documentation here: https://bit.ly/2CnCtDx